onurakpolat/onurakpolat.github.io/_drafts/2014-10-14-insights-with-lean-analytics.md

 1. You build your own trackers, collectors, processing, storage and visualization (make)
 2. You implement a third-party solution that does all that for you (buy)

-I love engineering and sometimes tend to always build everything in-house.
-Why not setup a [kafka](https://github.com/apache/kafka) messaging system, use [hadoop](https://github.com/apache/hadoop) for processing and then store it on HDFS or something similar.
-A perfectly distributed systems using open-source technologies.
+I love engineering and sometimes tend to always build everything in-house aka facebooks "hack everything" culture.
+Why not setup a [kafka](https://github.com/apache/kafka) message bus or [hadoop](https://github.com/apache/hadoop) and then store it on HDFS or something similar.
+A perfectly distributed large-scale system using open-source technologies.
+There are other technologies like Googles Bigquery or Amazons Redshift which can be used for fast quering large amount of data.

 Well, thats not even half of the story.
 One challange of such a system is building suitable trakers send the events or logs.
 Especially in mobile there is caching, dispatching and it shouldn't affect the performance.
 The biggest challenge however, is the visualization piece.
 It takes at least a full month an a data scientist to build all the queries and charts needed on answer certain questions and i'm not talking about the basic reporting piece of MAUs and DAUs.
 To cap it all every single piece in this pipeline can brake and needs to be maintained.
 That concludes to an initial two months project with one full-time data engineer and one data scientist dedicated to building basic reports for the team, without probably answering a single relevant question.